StassijnsSam/Formations/README.md

 The basics of this question are very simple.
 In Unreal Engine there are several functions on spline components that can help us with calculations.

-We get the distance between points and use a function on spline to get the location at a certain distance along the spline.
+We get the distance between points and use a function on the spline to get the location at a certain distance along the spline.
 This way we get all the points we need!
 ```
 TArray<FVector> ASpline::GetPoinstAlongSpline(int amountOfActors)
 {
 	//Clear the actorlocations
   	m_ActorLocations.Empty();

 	//If the amount of actors is invalid or 0 just return empty
 	if (amountOfActors <= 0) {